Mibblez/aedat-file-reader-rs/README.md

 ```

 * Use -i to include event polarity, -e to exclude event polarity
-* Use -i to display coordinates as X and Y, -p to represent coordinates as pixel number, -n to exclude coordinate information
+* Use -c to display coordinates as X and Y, -p to represent coordinates as pixel number, -n to exclude coordinate information

 Video export:
 ```
-aedat_reader vid <filename> --frame_time <frameTime> --max_frames <maxFrames>
+aedat_reader vid <filename> --max_frames <maxFrames> --window_size <windowSize> <--time_based|--event_based>
 ```

+* Use either time_based or event_based to set the frame reconstruction method
-* Use frame_time to indicate the duration of each frame in microseconds
+* Use window_size to indicate the duration of each frame (microseconds for time_based; number of events for event_based)
 * Use max_frames to set a limit on the number of frames in the video